University of Technology Sydney

 Online learning activities

 Each week, there is a dedicated supporting learning activities stream (2-3 hours each week) which comprises a series of live lectures, pre-recorded presentations, online modules, and specific articles exploring topics related to the implementation of professional pharmacy-led health services.
-These topics cover fundamental concepts around the development of services (e.g., identifying health care gaps, target populations, marketing, financial planning) as well as contemporary issues in the delivery of health services (e.g., eHealth technologies, expanding the scope of professional practice).
+These topics cover fundamental concepts around the development of services (e.g., identifying health care gaps, target populations, implementation) as well as contemporary issues in the delivery of health services (e.g., eHealth technologies, expanding the scope of professional practice).

 Case-based learning workshops